medina325/medina325/README.md

 # I'm Gabriel Medina Braga 👋

-## Computer Engineer, Guitar Player, and Gamer!
+## Computer Engineer, Guitar Player, and Gamer.

 - 🔭 Currently working from home :house: as a software and data engineer.
 - 🔭 I’m currently working on my Final Project for CS50's Web Programming with Python and Javascript's online course.